 Southbank Centre’s Wintertime Festival

-The Southbank Centre’s Wintertime Festival has a busy schedule of entertainment for all the family from 9th November 2018 to 6th January 2019.
-Highlights include live shows, a winter market, and global street food.
+The Southbank Centre’s Wintertime Festival has a busy schedule of entertainment for all the family from 8th November 2019 to 5th January 2020.
+Highlights include a five-star retelling of the classic story Black Beauty, turn-of-the-century circus at Circus 1903, a winter market, and global street food stalls.

 Cost: Depends on event – access to the market is free.